Sommaire

 🔬 7 out of 10 women have a vitamin D deficiency, even in summer [6].

 Recommended intakes are difficult to achieve solely through diet, especially if you consume little or no dairy products.
-Hence the importance of an enriched formula adapted to pregnancy, available as a supplement.
+Hence the interest of an enriched formula adapted to pregnancy, available as a supplement.

-You can rely on good sources in meal preparation:
+You can focus on good sources in meal preparation:

 - Animal origin: Sardines, Small whole fish, Eggs